asnelt/mixedvines/README.rst

 Requirements
 ------------

-The package requires Python 3.10 or greater and additionaly requires `NumPy and SciPy
+The package requires Python 3.10 or greater and additionally requires `NumPy and SciPy
 <http://www.scipy.org/install.html>`_.